tomcam/least-github-pages/docs/customizing-github-pages-css.md

 ### Creating the style.scss file

-Now it's time to add a minimal file to which we can add CSS rules.
+Now it's time to add text to the empty file.

 * After typing the filename go down to the editor and give it these contents: